reputation-systems/source-application/README.md

 1.  **Direct Opinions (`SOURCE_OPINION`):**
     * Look for boxes where `R5 == current_source_box_id`.
     * Sum the reputation (Token amount) of Positive vs. Negative `R8` values.
-    * *Note:* Old opinions on previous versions of this link (spent boxes) are ignored for safety, or shown as "Historical Reliability".

 2.  **Author Reputation (`PROFILE_OPINION`):**
-    * Identify the owner of the Source box (via `R7` or their Reputation Token).
+    * Identify the owner of the Source box (their Reputation Token).
     * Check if there are `PROFILE_OPINION` boxes targeting this owner.
     * If the owner is highly trusted, their new/updated links are flagged as "Likely Safe" by default.